Veoh

 Like BitTorrent But…

 While I was trying out Veoh it also reminded me of BitTorrent.
 BitTorrent is a peer to peer file sharing system.
 What it allows you to do is pirate a movie, say “Pirates of the Caribbean”, but doesn’t require a central server, making it harder for authorities to stop the sharing of potentially illegal content.
 What happens is I find someone who has made the file I want available and I start downloading, once I have a portion of the file, say after I download the first twenty minutes of the movie I become a seed.
-If the original person goes offline I can possibly get the rest of the movie off somebody else in the network and people can start downloading the first twenty minutes off of me.
+If the original person goes offline I can possibly get the rest of the movie off of somebody else in the network and people can start downloading the first twenty minutes off of me.
 I’m sure someone will come up with a legitimate use for P2P file sharing networks but my brief look at them revealed most people were using them either for piracy or porn or better still pirating porn, the double dip.

 Veoh is P2P